subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 2. DuckDB extension uses the metadata from the server

 3. Server sends queried data from Parquet files (M3.3 required)

+4. DuckDB extension receives (and, if necessary, materialises) the data

 #### M3